devopsengineerDan/Daniel_project/Backup.md

 - We are Rational not Irrational.
 We are not sentimental about Freedom.
 We do not romantisize it.
 We are Pragmatic about Control.
 - It is not being Opague/Ambiguos/Vague.
 That is dangerous.
 We do not worship at the altar of Belief.
 - 🚀 Ours is Silence, Reason, Strategic Control(Diligence), Sponteneous/Harmony with Nature.
+- 🚀 Once the vail is removed, you cannot return to innocence.
+The notion of good guys and bad guys--what passionate believers say to be righteous struggle is abandoned.
+You become objective by looking at the cause, the process and the result/aftermath.

 # OBJECTIVE

 - Decision Latency - Under Pressure